Castle amongst the vineyards of Salamanca, Castilla y LeonTopas | Ref: HTOP1 | Bedrooms: 41

 The main attraction here is the Castillo de Buen Amor a 15th century castle, once owned by King Ferdinand and recognized as a Monument of National Interest, now a delightful hotel and restaurant.

-Heathrow to Bilbao with Vueling.
+Heathrow with BA;

 If travelling by air we recommend renting a hire car to make the most out of your visit to the area.
 If you prefer to use public transport please consult our expert staff for advice on which properties are more suitable.